Robbers use car to smash through La Verne jewelry store

 Detectives hope the video will help identify the four thieves who had their faces covered.

-The business owner is recovering from the physical attack that local residents say has them looking over their shoulders in fear.
+The business owner is recovering from the physical attack that local residents said has them looking over their shoulders in fear.

 “To see that this happened in my town and know someone drove into the store it's scary.
 It's very scary because I live one thousand feet behind this building,” John Payne, a resident, said.